- This post contains affiliate links. Read more here.

 Older dogs may be at greater risk for aches and pains related to the cold.
 They may also be more prone to slips and injuries on icy surfaces.
 Consider adding a hip and joint supplement to keep old dogs feeling young, and monitor outdoor playtime to ensure they don’t overtire.

-If your dog will tolerate them, a good set of non-slip, dog snow boots can be helpful in preventing slips and falls, and they offer additional protection from dangerous chemical deicers that can harm your pet.Shop for Ruffwear GripTrex Boots Here Shop for Muttluks Here
+If your dog will tolerate them, a good set of non-slip dog snow boots can be helpful in preventing slides and falls, and they offer additional safety from dangerous chemical deicers that can harm your pet in winter.

 Jackets aren’t only for fashion: despite having fur, our pets can get cold, too.
-Feeling your dog’s ears is a great way to tell his temperature.
-If his ears feel cold, particularly around the edges, it may be time go inside and snuggle up in a blanket.
-Consider adding on a coat before continuing your walk.
+Feeling your dog’s ears is a great way to tell their temperature.
+If they feel cold, particularly around the edges, it may be time to go inside and snuggle up in a blanket.
+Consider adding on a coat before continuing your walk for added winter safety.Shop on Chewy

 Whatever you do, we hope you stay safe, take care, and enjoy this special season with your pet!